-To understand the potential association between PCE exposure and bladder cancer, I reviewed the expert report prepared by Dr. Goodman (2025).
-In addition, I reviewed the conclusions from several regulatory agency PCE toxicological reports (ATSDR, 2019b; US EPA, 2012b, 2020b); these agencies concluded that there is weak scientific evidence for an association between PCE and bladder cancer.
-IARC (2014) concluded that there is limited evidence in humans for carcinogenicity of PCE, stating that "positive associations have been observed for cancer of the bladder."
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that there is "sufficient evidence for causation" for exposure to PCE and bladder cancer based on limited epidemiology evidence.
+To understand the potential association between PCE exposure and kidney cancer, I reviewed the expert report prepared by Dr. Goodman (2025).
+In addition, I reviewed the conclusions from several regulatory agency PCE toxicological reports (ATSDR, 2019b; US EPA, 2012b, 2020b) and IARC (2014); none of the agency documents concluded that PCE exposure is a known cause of kidney cancer in humans.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that the evidence for causation is "below equipoise" for exposure to PCE and kidney cancer based on inconsistent epidemiology evidence.

-Based on the available epidemiology studies and agency reviews that evaluated PCE exposure and bladder cancer, Dr. Goodman concluded that the majority of "cohort and case-control studies did not report associations between PCE exposure and bladder cancer or demonstrate exposure-response relationships" (Goodman, 2025).
-Dr. Goodman also concluded that chronic oral and inhalation animal studies, "do not provide evidence that PCE can cause bladder cancer" (Goodman, 2025).
-In summary, Dr. Goodman's review of the epidemiology and toxicology studies that evaluated potential associations between PCE exposure and bladder cancer concluded that overall, "scientific evidence does not support a causal association between PCE and bladder cancer" (Goodman, 2025).
+Based on the available epidemiology studies and agency reviews that evaluated PCE exposure and kidney cancer, Dr. Goodman concluded, "the epidemiology evidence does not support a causal association between PCE exposure and kidney cancer" (Goodman, 2025).
+Dr. Goodman also concluded, "Collectively, chronic animal bioassays do not support a causal association between PCE exposure and kidney cancer in humans" (Goodman, 2025).
+In summary, Dr. Goodman's review of the epidemiology and toxicology studies that evaluated potential associations between PCE exposure and kidney cancer concluded that overall, "scientific evidence does not support a causal association between PCE and kidney cancer" (Goodman, 2025).